ferb-dang/Pharmacy-Manager/README.md

 ## About

-Pharmacy manager is created to manage edicinal herbs and medicines products as well as manage user accounts and its orders.
+A pharmacy manager is created to manage medical herbs and medicines products as well as manage user accounts and orders.

 ## Feature